AnyLog-co/documentation/background processes.md

 ## Operator Process

-A process that places users data local databases.
+A process that adds users data local databases.
 The Operator identifies JSON files, transforms the files to a structure that can be assigned to data tables and inserts the data local databases.
 Files ingested are recorded such that it is possible to trace the source data and source device of data readings.

 #### Overview
 Files with new data are placed in a ***Watch Directory***.
 The Watch Directory is a designated directory such that every file that is copied to the directory is being processed.
 Processing is determined by the type of the file and by ***Instructions*** if the file is associated with policies that modify the default processing.
 The processing is by mapping the data in each JSON file to SQL Insert Statements that update a local database.

 #### The mapping process